 Chile’s equilibrium model analysis in this context seems straightforward.
 Figure XXVI, shows the four dimensions that balance the model.
 Being among Latin America's top achievers in control of corruption and judicial independence, as well as having limited opportunities to corrupt given its levels of public investment, the gap that balances the equation for Chile is its political finance regulation level.
-Figure XXVI shows that when compared with Latin America mean, Chile is slightly better, but lagging behind on its regulatory framework when compared with regional top achievers.
+Figure XXVI shows that when compared with the Latin America mean, Chile performs slightly better, but laggs behind on its regulatory framework when compared with regional top achievers.